illinois-impact/ece408_project/README.md

 The `resources:` key specifies what computation resources will be available to the execution.

-The `commands:` key specifies the recipe that rai will execute. `./build.sh` copies the files in `ece408_src` to `src/operator/custom/` in the MXNet source tree, and then compiles MXNet and installs the MXNet python bindings into the environment.
+The `commands:` key specifies the recipe that rai will execute.
+First, the project files are copied to the `/build` directory.
-You do not need to modify `build.sh` to successfully complete the project, but look at it if you are curious.
+Then the files in `ece408_src` are copied to `src/operator/custom/` in the MXNet source tree.
+MxNet is recompiled, and the pythong bindings are installed.
-`python /src/m1.1_forward_mxnet_conv.py` runs the `m1.1_forward_mxnet_conv.py` python program.
+`python /src/m1.1.py` runs the `m1.1.py` python program.

 You should see the following output: